Looking around for a country or town house to visit I came across Hylands House in Chelmsford which is only an hour away from where I live.

 “The great house or planned public building, with its combination of architecture, landscape, and decorative art (as well as the paintings hung in its rooms), has frequently been seen as the total expression of a single philosophical, political and aesthetic point of view.”
 (Pointon, M, 1997)

 The place had a rather good set of information for visitors.
 They handed us a sheet with a map on it (luckily it was laminated and dribble proof for my toddler).
+There were also many information panels on the walls throughout, although the topic of the panel was often not for the room that the panel was displayed in.
+I took photos of them and tried to relocate them appropriately in my notes here.

 Small Dining Room